sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-1.png)

 The choice of TypeScript was a natural one at the time: the (then called) codenav team consists of what would later become the web and the code intelligence teams.
-TypeScript was a major core competency of the team, and there was an additional benefit of being able to reuse code from the [server](https://github.com/microsoft/vscode-lsif-extension/tree/d9d4f25ffcd735d6a45bdfe0f3c811cf4bb376e0/server/src) package in an unpublished Visual Studio Code [extension](https://github.com/microsoft/vscode-lsif-extension) to head-start the service with a functional consumer of the LSIF protocol (which was only 0.4.0 at this point in time).
+TypeScript was a major core competency of the team, and there was an additional benefit of being able to reuse code from the [server](https://github.com/microsoft/vscode-lsif-extension/tree/d9d4f25ffcd735d6a45bdfe0f3c811cf4bb376e0/server/src) package in an unpublished Visual Studio Code [extension](https://github.com/microsoft/vscode-lsif-extension) to jump start the service with a functional consumer of the LSIF protocol (which was only 0.4.0 at this point in time).

 This code, and the manner in which it was written, was absolutely the golden standard of an MVP.
 It did exactly what it needed to in order to solicit feedback from users and find its place in the universe of possible features.
 As all such minimum implementations should be, it lacked attention to scalability, performance, and robustness (because you do **not** spent that energy on a feature that is immediately scrapped).